SystemsLab-Sapienza/conspiracy-dataset-telegram/README.md

 ---

 ## Conspiracy Resource Dataset
-This dataset is a collection of conspiracy-related resources extracted from an extensive review of the scientific works about conspiracy theories.
-More details are reported in *Sec.
-3* and *Sec.
-4.1.1* of the manuscript.
+The dataset is included in two files.
+The `conspiracy_resource_dataset.csv` file contains the resources collected and their source.
+The `conspiracy_resource_dataset_supplementary.csv` contains the identifiers of all videos shared within conspiracy-related YouTube channels.
+Indeed data we extracted from the sources consisted only of YouTube channel identifiers.
+We enhanced this dataset by extracting the IDs of all videos shared within these channels.

-The dataset is included in the `conspiracy_resource_dataset.csv` file, which contains the following columns:
+The `conspiracy_resource_dataset.csv` contains the following columns:

-- **`resource_main`**: Contains the resource collected.
+- **`resource`**: Contains the resource collected.
-- **`resource_supplementary`**: (Optional) Provides additional data we extracted starting from the main resources.
 - **`platform`**: Specifies the platform targeted by the resource.
 - **`source_0`,`source_1`,`source_2`**: Each column contains a reference to the scientific paper or repository from which the resource was collected.
 Multiple columns are used because a resource can be mentioned in more than one scientific paper or repository.

-The `resource_main` field is interpreted differently based on the value of the `platform` field:
+The `resource` field is interpreted differently based on the value of the `platform` field:

 - **`youtube`**: Contains the identifier of a YouTube channel.
     - Usage: If the field contains `UCKt4TYGQihKkrfLokfgWilg`, the channel can be accessed at: